TASCAS, RESTAURANTS, CAFES, & BARS

 Boa-Bao: Good Asian food, inspired by the Asian markets of the 1920s, Largo Rafael Bordalo Pinheiro, 30 (Chiado). €

-Afuri: New Ramen and Japanese restaurant, very close to the CNC Rua Paiva de Andrada, 7-13 (Chiado). €
+Afuri: New Ramen and Japanese restaurant, very close to the CNC.
+Rua Paiva de Andrada, 7-13 (Chiado). €

-BAHR: At Bairro Alto Hotel you can find very good Portuguese cuisine with a contemporary touch by Nuno Mendes, a Michelin Star Chef recognized for his talent and proven experience.
-The terrace of BAHR was designed to be the extension of the restaurant and there you can enjoy a light meal appreciating, at the same time, a stunning view over the Tejo river and the roofs of Lisbon.
-Praça Luís de Camões, 2, 5th floor (Chiado). €€
+BAHR: At Bairro Alto Hotel you can find very good Portuguese cuisine with a contemporary touch.
+The terrace of BAHR was designed to be the extension of the restaurant and there you can enjoy a light meal while appreciating a stunning view over the Tejo River and the roofs of Lisbon.
+Praça Luís de Camões, 2, 5th floor (Chiado). €€B

 Bar-Restaurante Snob: You have to ring the doorbell to get into this small vintage bar-restaurant.
 Expect to be served by Senhor Albino who has worked there since 1974.
 The place offers a limited food menu which includes its famous Bife à Snob, probably one of best steaks in town.
 And it’s open till 3am when you might catch the cook hanging up the washing between the tables.
 Smoking allowed.
 Rua do Século, 178 (Bairro Alto/Principe Real) €